NREL/elm/elm/ords/ARCHITECTURE.md

 `Service`, and it monitors a dedicated queue that we can submit to from _anywhere_ in our code without having to worry about setting up usage monitors or other utility functions related to the API call.
 To use the service, we simply have to invoke the `call` (class)method with the relevant arguments.
-The price we have to pay is that the service has to be _running_ (i.e. actively monitoring a queue and tracking usage) when our function is called.
+The only price we have to pay is that the service has to be _running_ (i.e. actively monitoring a queue and tracking usage) when our function is called.
 In practice, the code looks something like this (with `async` flavor now spread throughout):

 ```python
 import asyncio